opeleg24/NBA-Website-Testing/README.md

 • Selenium WebDriver - The automated testing framework was used to build automated scripts with Python.

-• Pytest - The projct was built with the Pytest framework using page object design to test scripts execution.
+• Pytest - The project was built with the Pytest framework using page object design to test scripts execution.